<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • An outer layer to protect from wind and rain

-In limited cases specified in the standard (29 CFR 1910.132), there are exceptions to the requirement for employers to provide PPE to workers.
+In limited cases specified in the 29 CFR 1910.32 standard, there are exceptions to the requirement for employers to provide PPE to workers.

 3. Develop a plan to identify potential hazards and the safety measures that will be used to protect workers

-As we know, extreme weather conditions can be risky to work in and certain safety measures need to be followed to ensure all workers can work safely.
+Extreme weather conditions can pose risks for workers, and certain safety measures must be followed to ensure that all employees can work safely.
 People who work outdoors are exposed to all kinds of elements year-round, winter in particular has its own weather-specific hazards that they should receive training on in order to identify and prevent incidents from occurring.
-Slippery roads and surfaces, windy conditions, and downed power lines are common hazards, and placing safety signs in these areas will help prevent future injury are some examples of these hazards.
+Slippery surfaces and roads, windy conditions, and downed power lines are common hazards, and placing safety signs in these areas will help prevent future injury are some examples of these hazards.

 4. Scheduling maintenance and repair jobs for warmer months